Nomadic Massive: Meryem Saci

 Meryem Saci (also known as Meduza Ma'at) is an Algerian singer, songwriter, and MC.
 Born in Algiers, she immigrated to Canada in 2000.
 Fluent in Arabic and French, she learned English from hip-hop artists such as Wu-Tang Clan, Big L, Fugees, and Public Enemy.
 Saci joined Nomadic Massive in 2005, attracted by the group's focus on positive social change.

 While mentoring and teaching workshops at Maison des Jeunes de la Côte-des-Neiges, Saci earned a commerce degree and a real estate licence, and began studies in political science.
-She contributed vocals to soundtracks for the TV series Lance et Compte, Sur le rythme (On the Beat), Omertà, and the Netflix series Iron Fist (2017).
+She contributed vocals to soundtracks for the television series Lance et Compte, Sur le rythme (On the Beat), Omertà, and the Netflix series Iron Fist (2017).
 In March 2017, she released her debut single "Concrete Jungle", and her solo album On My Way was released on 1 June 2017.

 Rawgged MC

 Diegal Léger (stage name Rawgged MC) was born in Port-au-Prince, Haiti, and moved to Montreal in 1982.
-A founder of Concordia University’s Students for the Advancement of Hip Hop Culture, he organised the International Symposium on Hip Hop Culture in Montreal (2002–2005, 2009) and Port-au-Prince (September 2011).
+A founder of Concordia University's Students for the Advancement of Hip Hop Culture, he organised the International Symposium on Hip Hop Culture in Montreal (2002–2005, 2009) and Port-au-Prince (September 2011).
 Léger is also a founding member of Solid'Ayiti, promoting cooperation between artistic and academic communities in Montreal and Haiti.